-In March 2013, the Saudi regime armed the Free Syrian Army with 120 tons of explosive and weapons.
+In March 2013, the Saudi regime armed the Free Syrian Army with 120 tons of explosives and weapons.
 Prince Salman bin Sultan then ordered it to “light up Damascus” and “flatten” the airport.

-The Saudi regime was “very pleased” with the attack, the NSA document noted.
+The Saudi regime was “very pleased” with the assault, the NSA document noted.

-NSA whistleblower Edward Snowden leaked this document in 2013, yet is was only released four years later — when the war in Syria is effectively over.
+NSA whistleblower Edward Snowden leaked this document in 2013, yet it was only released four years later — when the war in Syria is effectively over.

 Even more strangely, this bombshell document was in fact reported on by someone who has consistently and openly pushed for regime change in Syria for years, echoing the CIA narrative on the horrific war in the country.